Tri-City Animal Shelter Program

 Potentially Dangerous and Dangerous Dog Permits

-There are special permitting requirements for animals determined to be dangerous or potentially dangerous based on their breed as defined by the Kennewick Municipal Code.
-This definition includes Pit Bulls or any Pit Bull mix among the breed specific dogs.
-Animals may also be declared dangerous or potentially dangerous based on their behavior and as determined by the animal control authority.
+There are special permitting requirements for animals determined to be dangerous or potentially dangerous.
+Animals may be declared dangerous or potentially dangerous based on their behavior and as determined by the animal control authority.
 Permits for these dangerous or potentially dangerous animals must be acquired through the Tri-City Animal Shelter.
 Permit requirements can also be found in Chapter 8.02 of the Kennewick Municipal Code.

 If you wish to appeal a Dangerous Dog or Potentially Dangerous Dog Declaration, please fill out the Request to Appeal Declaration of Potentially Dangerous Animal/Dangerous Animal form and return to the City Attorney's Office with a readable copy of the issued declaration.